 Now our goal is to prove \bot .
 We said above, when discussing how to work forward from a negated sentence, that the $\neg E$ rule allows you to prove \bot , which is our goal in the innermost subproof.
 So we look for a negated sentence which we can work forward from: that would be $\neg B$ on line 2.
-That means we have to derive B inside the subproof, since $\neg E$ requires not just $\neg B$ (which we have already), but also B. And B, in turn, we get by working forward from $A \to B$, since $\to E$ will allow us to justify the consequent of that conditional B by $\to E$.
-The rule $\to E$ also requires the antecedent A of the conditional, but that is also already available (on line 3).
+That means we have to derive B inside the subproof, since $\neg E$ requires not just $\neg B$ (which we have already), but also B. And B, in turn, we get by working forward from $A \rightarrow B$, since $\rightarrow E$ will allow us to justify the consequent of that conditional B by \rightarrow E. The rule \rightarrow E also requires the antecedent A of the conditional, but that is also already available (on line 3).
 So we finish with: